Chintamanichourase/Movie_picker/README.md

 ## Contributing 🤝

-Contributions to Retro Flix are welcome!
+Contributions to Movie Picker are welcome!
 If you find a bug or have an idea for an enhancement, please open an issue or create a pull request on the [GitHub repository](https://github.com/aviralmehrotra/retro-flix).

 ## License 📄